Miracle on Ice: First period

 As in several previous games, the U.S. team fell behind early.
 Vladimir Krutov deflected a slap shot by Alexei Kasatonov past U.S. goaltender Jim Craig at the 9:12 mark to give the Soviets a 1–0 lead.
 At the 14:03 mark, Buzz Schneider scored for the United States on a 50-foot shot from the left board to tie the game.
 The Soviets struck again when Sergei Makarov scored with 17:34 gone.
 With his team down 2–1, Craig improved his play, turning away many Soviet shots before the U.S. team had another shot on goal.

-In the waning seconds of the first period, Dave Christian fired a slap shot on Tretiak from 100 ft away.
+In the waning seconds of the first period, Dave Christian fired a slap shot on Vladislav Tretiak from 100 ft away.
 The Soviet goalie saved the shot but misplayed the rebound, which bounced out some 20 ft in front of him.
 Mark Johnson sliced between the two defenders, found the loose puck, and fired it past a diving Tretiak to tie the score with one second left in the period.
 Confusion reigned immediately after as the game clock showed 0:00 since it could not be stopped in time after Johnson's goal.
 Referee Karl-Gustav Kaisla ruled that one second would be put back on the clock and the usual center ice faceoff would take place before the first intermission could begin.
 A lengthy delay followed as most of the Soviet team had already proceeded down the tunnel to their locker room.
 Eventually, three Soviet skaters along with backup goaltender Myshkin took the ice for the final faceoff.
 The first period ended with the game tied 2–2.